 - When the dataset or view you are connecting to is Private.

-- When the dataset or view has not been accepted in View Moderation or Routing and Approval.
+- When the dataset or view has been rejected in approvals from view in the catalog.
 Even though these assets are not private, since they are hidden from the catalog, connecting to these assets will require authentication.
 (Hint: You can tell if an asset is not approved when it can be viewed on your browser without logging in but the asset is not available in the Public Catalog).

 Querying using OData